 Most individuals and businesses make use of cloud storage services such as Google Drive and Dropbox.
 Typically, once your files are encrypted – your local machine will innocently upload the encrypted files to your cloud storage service.
 After a support phone call or ticket – you will be able to get your cloud provider to roll back your data to just prior to the encryption attack.

-After you’ve confirmed that your data in the cloud is un-encrypted – you can install and connect your client software (Google Drive / Dropbox) on your machine.
+After you’ve confirmed that your data in the cloud is decrypted – you can install and connect your client software (Google Drive / Dropbox) on your machine.
 Your machine will then begin to download the un-encrypted data.

 From an external backup

 Hopefully you’ve had an external backup that wasn’t connected to your machine(s) at the time of the attack.
-Depending on your methods of backup – this could be as eassy as clicking and dragging files from your external hard drive back to your clean factory restored computer.
+Depending on your methods of backup – this could be as easy as clicking and dragging files from your external hard drive back to your clean factory restored computer.